Modern paganism in the UK: cycles and seasons

 Who preserved them and who was silenced?

-Asking these questions, as well as considering how we actually connect to the natural world in an embodied way allows us to explore all aspects of the story.
-The felt experience of the seasons turning, the inner knowing, the rituals that nourish you, and the historical and cultural context that shaped how those rituals came to be Approaching these questions doesn’t diminish our spiritual connection, it strengthens it.
+Asking these questions, as well as considering how we actually connect to the natural world in an embodied and reciprocal way allows us to explore all aspects of the story.
+The felt experience of the seasons turning, the inner knowing, the rituals that nourish you, and the historical and cultural context that shaped how those rituals came to be Approaching these questions doesn’t dim our spiritual connection, it strengthens it.
 It brings integrity into our work and practises.
 Especially for those of us who hold space for others; understanding the lineage and context of what we offer allows us to carry it with care.

 Learning from the historians of our path